deschi0000/C5/Tamagotchi/README.md

 It is a turn-based version of the Japanese game which allows a player to care for their virtual pet through prompts and feedback, with some fun little animations thrown in as well.

+On a sunny day, the pet *should* be able to:

+- [x] Be fed
+- [x] Put to bed
+- [x] Lose health from hunger
+- [x] Poop without prompting
+- [x] Age from birth to death
+- [x] Get sick from neglect

+With each tweak, even in the final stages, came the inevitable bugs.
+If you find one, or have suggestions, let me know!

+I want to get better.

+I had a blast doing this project as it's one of the biggest I've undertaken so far.

 Thanks for checking it out folks!